Intermediate Silver Jewellery

 These projects introduce new techniques that bring dimension and movement into your jewellery making, while helping you build on the core skills you’ve already begun to develop.

-If you’ve completed the Silver Jewellery Workshop or already have some basic experience with sawing and soldering, this is the perfect course to deepen your skills.
+If you’ve completed the Beginners Silver Jewellery Workshop or already have some basic experience with sawing and soldering, this is the perfect course to deepen your skills.

 What You’ll Learn